chesterbr/chester-ansible-configs/README.md

 ### Passwords vault

 A few tasks may require you to supply your own [password vault][13].
 See [the sample file][14] for details.

-### Third party roles

-I used to have third party roles downloaded from Ansible Galaxy, but a few tend not to be maintained (or accept patches) very often (and Galaxy itself seems not to be very active - for example, a command to update roles is [two years in the wait](https://github.com/ansible/ansible/issues/6466)).
-Given the upcoming Ansible 2.0 changes, I followed the advice from experienced sysadmins: moved those roles inside and will eventually internalize their tasks to my particular case.

 ### Maintenance tasks